Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Rank half-edged stranded graphs and a generalized polynomial invariant

+The color restriction introduced in Definition \ref{def:coltens} allows us to control the type of graphs generated by gluings of stranded vertices and edges.
+Later, the coloring $\{i,j\}$ of strands or chords will be called \emph{bi-coloring} and we will work with an unordered pair $(ij)$, called color pair, for strands or chords.
+Observe that strands and chords that meet have necessarily the same color pair.
+For simplicity, we will consider that a colored tensor graph does not have trivial circles from the beginning.
+The general case should not be hard to recover with a given assignment of bi-coloring (a prescription by default) of the closed faces of these trivial vertices.

+We denote a rank $D$ colored tensor graph by $\crrG(\cV,\cE)$ as usual.
 As an illustration, a rank 3 colored tensor graph is pictured in Figure \ref{fig:colgraph}.
-Each vertex (looking like the $K_{4}$ complete graph again) is the dual of a tetrahedron and an edge represents a triangle endowed with a color $i \in \{0,1,2,3\}$.
-The graph is also bi-partite.
+Each vertex (with vertex graph $K_{4}$) is the dual of a tetrahedron and an edge represents a triangle endowed with a color $i \in \{0,1,2,3\}$.
+The (underlying) graph is also bi-partite (white and shaded vertices).

-We denote a rank $D$ colored tensor graph as $\cG(\cV,\cE)$ where, as usual, $\cV$ is its set of vertices and $\cE$ is its set of edges.
-In a rank $D$ colored tensor graph, to each pre-flag could be assigned a color so that an edge can only connect pre-flags of the same color.
-In such a situation, edges will inherit pre-flag colors.
-Equivalently, one could infer a color for each pre-flag as the color of the edge touching this pre-flag.
-There are certainly more data worthwhile to be discussed in such a graph.
+It turns out that, in any rank, the stranded structure of a colored tensor graph $\crrG$ can be captured at the level of its underlying bipartite colored graph.
+For instance, the graph of Figure \ref{fig:colgraph} can be also drawn in the collapsed form of Figure \ref{fig:compak}.

+It is worth highlighting that one representation of the graph unambiguously determines the other.
+This is not the case for a generic underlying graph of a stranded or tensor graph without colors.
+In order to render this expansion explicit in the colored case, one must use the bi-coloring of chords and strands.
+This is the way to proceed: consider a $ D+1\geq 2$ edge properly colored graph $G$, then replace each vertex by a rank $D$ stranded vertex with coordination $D+1$, with vertex graph $K_{{D+1}}$, and pre-edges with fixed cardinality $D$.
+Now replace each colored edge in $G$ by a rank $ D+1$ colored edge with the same color and respecting the same incidence relation as in $G$ and form $\crrG$ a rank $D$ tensor graph.
+Assign a color to each pre-edge according to the coloring of the edges incident to these.
+A bi-coloring for chords and strands can be deduced from that point.
+This is the rank $ D$ colored tensor graph.